 "Hero, according to Marriott notes, "tells the story of a talented young artist living anything but a superhero life.
 After a life-changing event his senior year in high school, Hero still finds himself living at home with his dad, Al, who runs the family comic book shop in Milwaukee.
 Things start to change for him when he bumps into an old girlfriend, and with the encouragement of his dad, and his best friend and cousin, Kirk, Hero finally has a chance to realize his own dream."

+It called "an endearing musical that explores those extraordinary moments in ordinary life…when there are no superheroes to the rescue."
 New works have long been part of Marriott's mission (The Bowery Boys, For the Boys and more).
 "Though it's certainly unusual for a commercial theatre to risk a new work, our subscribers have always embraced them over our 35 year history," Terry James, executive producer of the Marriott Theatre, said in a statement.
 "In theatre, there is really nothing more exciting than playing an active role in the birth of a new musical.
 Our subscribers enjoy playing that role."

 Writer Thielen, who is Marriott's co-artistic director, said in a statement, "The inspiration for Hero started with a visit to one of my favorite shops in my hometown of Milwaukee.
 There is this great old store across the street from the Allen Bradley building on 1st Street.
 I've always had a love for comics and superheroes, so I started creating this story and placing it in this shop.
 I thought, 'what a great set for a show' — the store, the little yard and the family home — their whole world in one block."